chainguard-dev/dfc/README.md

 actually reconstruct the Dockerfile after it was parsed.
 It also did not do in-depth parsing of shell code inside `RUN` lines required to properly evaluate certain package manager commands (e.g. `apt-get install`).

 Due to all of the above, buildkit was later dropped as a dependency.
-Instead, custom parsers for both Dockerfiles and shell code were implemeted that are highly tailored to the specific needs of this tool.
+Instead, custom parsers for both Dockerfiles and shell code were implemeted that are highly tailored to the types of patterns we have detected in our Dockerfile [testdata](./testdata/).